 Bearded dragons have specific lighting requirements in order to remain healthy and vibrant.
 The most important lighting requirements for a bearded dragon is the ultraviolet lighting received from the sun.

 UVB rays emitted from the sun are crucial for synthesis of vitamin D3 in the skin.
-Vitamin D3 is need for the metabolism of calcium.
+Vitamin D3 is needed for the metabolism of calcium.
 Both of these are essential for bone growth and strength, and for preventing Metabolic Bone Disease.

-UVA rays are believed to help stimulate bearded dragons, causing them to eat better, maintain higher activity levels, and even promote breeding.
+UVA rays help to stimulate bearded dragons, improve appetite, maintain higher activity levels, and even promote breeding.
 UVA rays are detected by the third eye (or parietal eye) which can stimulate hormone production and release.

 Use Fluorescent Bulbs To Replicate The Sun

 The most common method of duplicating the sun’s rays is by using a full-spectrum light bulb.
-These bulbs are primarily fluorescent bulbs specially designed for captive raised lizards.
+The primary bulb type used specifically for reptiles is fluorescent bulbs.

-In recent years, reptile supply manufacturers are producing compact fluorescent lights (CFL) have been developed for lizards that help to save space and improve energy efficiency.
+In recent years, reptile supply manufacturers are producing compact fluorescent lights (CFL) and LED bulbs have been developed for lizards that help to save space and improve energy efficiency.

 Bearded dragons should be exposed to a full-spectrum lighting at least eight to ten hours per day to ensure adequate exposure to UVA and UVB rays.
 The best method is to leave the light on for up to fourteen hours in the spring and summer and for up to ten hours per day during the fall and winter.

 Lighting Placement and Positioning

 Most manufacturers require the bulb to be within twelve to eighteen inches from the lizard.

-The full-spectrum light bulbs should also be replaced often.
+Replace full-spectrum light bulbs as often as possible.
 These bulbs lose their effectiveness after a few months of use.
 The rule is to replace the full-spectrum bulbs after six months.
-Again, check the manufacturers recommendations.

-There are a few precautions to take when supply sufficient lighting to your bearded dragon.
+There are a few precautions to take for supplying sufficient lighting to your bearded dragon.
 Bearded dragons can be taken outdoors, under warm conditions, so it may receive some natural sunlight.